niraj4u2/junereycasuga.github.io/source/_posts/2013-09-21-getting-started-with-ruby-on-rails.markdown

 </ul>
 {% endcodeblock %}

-By default, Rails is using erb as its template engine.
-That's why that our `index.html` has a `.erb` extension.
+By default, Rails is using erb as its templating engine.
+That's why our `index.html` has a `.erb` extension.
 There are other template engines for Rails like HAML.
 On our `index.html.erb` file, we looped through each data from the model and displayed it into a list.
 The `number_to_currency` function converts a number to a currency format.

 After editing our index action an our index view, let us refresh our page.
 It shows nothing right?
 Because we don't have any data from our database yet.
 So let's make a function on the products controller for creating data on our database.